Why deck the halls with toxic candles when you can create natural air freshener sprays for your home?

 Shake before each use and spray whenever you desire a fresh burst of natural fragrance.

 Label your bottle well and keep out of reach of kids and pets.
-Be careful not to allow the fragrance to land on furniture, pets, food, or open beverages.
+Be careful not to allow the fragrance to land on pets, food, or open beverages.

 Scents of the Season